- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

-Back in 2006 a vendor called MCA Solutions had one of the highest rated applications I had ever tested called SPO.
-SPO focused on the most difficult problem in supply planning called service parts planning.
-SPO performed services parts planning using two sets of advanced mathematics called inventory optimization and multi-echelon planning.
+In 2006, a vendor called MCA Solutions had one of the highest-rated applications I had ever tested called SPO.
+SPO focused on the most challenging problem in supply planning, called service parts planning.
+SPO performed service parts planning using two sets of advanced mathematics called inventory optimization and multi-echelon planning.

-- *I have an article here which provides an overview of this category of software.
+- *I have an article here that provides an overview of this category of software.

-- *See my book on this topic if you have the interest.
+- *See my book on this topic if you have an interest.

-SAP developed a partnership with MCA Solutions, and developed an xApp that worked with MCA Solutions.
+SAP developed a partnership with MCA Solutions and developed an xApp that worked with MCA Solutions.
 But they eventually dropped MCA as a partner.
-SAP took a significant amount of knowledge about service parts from MCA and launching their SPP product which was a stand alone application.
+SAP took a significant amount of knowledge about MCA’s service parts and launched its SPP product, which was a stand-alone application.
 (For more detail on the xApp program, see the note at the end of this article.)

 For years SAP customers were lulled into going with SPP over MCA SPO because it had the SAP name, would integrate better, etc..